NishchayAnand/software-engineering/System Design/HLD/Components/Cache.md

 > **NOTE:** If a cache server starts, all the data in memory is lost.

 Once the cache is full, any requests to add items to the cache might cause existing items to be removed.
-This is called cache eviction. **Least-recently-used (LRU)** is the most popular cache eviction policy.
+This is called cache eviction. **Least-Recently-used (LRU)** is the most popular cache eviction policy.

 ## How does the Cache Tier works?